 The college colors prevail in the purple chief (upper compartment), charged as it is with three silver fleurs de lis, the French form of the lily, to symbolize the French origin of the College.
-The lilies or fleurs de lis are symbols of St. Joseph.
+The lilies or fleurs de lis are also a traditional symbol of St. Joseph, patron of the College.